EdvinasPetrauskas/E-commerce-application-tests-repositorium/README.md

 ## Uploading test case codes

 1. Overlook if such test or similar does not exist in this project
-2. Create Pull request
+2. Create Pull Request
-3. Wait for approval
+3. Wait for Pull Request approval
-4. Merge your Pull Request with suggested test case code
+4. Merge your Pull Request

 **NOTE**: If testing tools which you used does not have folder in this project, please create it follow "**Project structure**" steps bellow